turingschool/frontend-mod-1-prework/section1/relection.md

 /* using one backslash and an asterisk at the beginning and the end of your line of code is another way to code comment */

-// code comments are not only used to clarify our work for other coders, but they are also used to 'comment out' or
+// code comments are not only used to clarify our work for other developers, but they are also used to 'comment out' or
 //deactivate code we don't want to run.

 ```

 5. In your own words, what is a variable?
 How would you explain it to a 5 year old?
 * A variable is a word(s) that are used to represent data or information.
 Variables make it easier to refer to information via some kind of label.
 For example: if we used the word "workout" as a variable then you could tell someone you did a workout every day this week.
-The type of workout you did might have changed every day (maybe you hiked or lifted weights or went on a run), but regardless of your type of workout you can easily tell someone you completed on workout every day this week.
+The type of workout you did might have changed every day (maybe you hiked or lifted weights or went on a run), but regardless of your type of workout you can easily tell someone you completed one workout every day this week.

 6. Think of a site or app you use frequently.
 What are three variables that are probably used?
 Which data type would each of those variables probably hold?
  - **Instagram:**